farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 11. On the **My roles | Azure AD roles** window, note that you're still in the **Eligible assignments** tab.
 Also note the message at the top of the window indicating **Your active roles have changed.
 Click here to view your active roles**.
 Select this message.
 This simply displays the **Active assignments** tab, which you could have selected yourself in liue of selecting the message.

 12. In the **Active assignments** tab, note the **Helpdesk Administrator** role now appears.
 Prior to activating this role, remember that you checked this tab earlier and no Azure AD roles appeared.
-Now that Alex has self-approved that the role, it's now been assigned to his account.
+Now that Alex has self-approved that the role, it's now been assigned to his user account.

 13. Close the InPrivate browser session.
 You should now return to the **Azure Active Directory admin center**, which should be displaying the **Adatum Corporation | Setting** page.